ibm-cloud-docs/openwhisk/openwhisk_webactions.md

 {:screen: .screen}
 {:pre: .pre}

-# Web Actions
+# Web actions
 {: #openwhisk_webactions}

-Web Actions are OpenWhisk Actions, which are annotated, to quickly enable developers to build web-based applications.
-These annotated Actions allow developers to program backend logic that your web application can access anonymously, without requiring an OpenWhisk authentication key.
-It is up to the Action developer to implement their own desired authentication and authorization (that is, OAuth flow).
+Web actions are OpenWhisk actions, which are annotated, to quickly enable developers to build web-based applications.
+These annotated actions allow developers to program backend logic that your web application can access anonymously, without requiring an OpenWhisk authentication key.
+It is up to the action developer to implement their own desired authentication and authorization (that is, OAuth flow).
 {: shortdesc}

-Web Action activations are associated with the user that created the Action.
-This Action defers the cost of an Action activation from the caller to the owner of the Action.
+Web action activations are associated with the user that created the action.
+This action defers the cost of an action activation from the caller to the owner of the action.

-Look at the following JavaScript Action `hello.js`:
+Look at the following JavaScript action `hello.js`:
 ```javascript
 function main({name}) {
   var msg = 'you did not tell me who you are.';